open-source-modelling/insurance_python/vasicke_one_factor/README.md

 The stochastic differential equation (SDE) of the Vasicek model is shown on the Wiki page https://en.wikipedia.org/wiki/Vasicek_model

+Note that the parameter b in this implementation is not equal to the long-term mean as is shown on the Wiki page, but is instead equal to "long-term mean * speed of conversion".

 ### Input

   - `r0`    ... float, starting interest rate of the Vasicek process